Comp-coder-4/Bike-Sales-Analytics/README.md

-# Bike_Sales_Analytics_Project

-There are 2 parts to the project:
+# Bike Sales Analytics: Customer Segmentation Analysis

+The dataset looks at bike and other bike-related product sales, along with customer data and product data.

+## Business Problem: How can we increase revenue?

+The goal was to identify customer segments and retention strategies to increase revenue.
+I grouped customers into 3 segments based on their spending behaviour:
+	1. VIP: Customers with at least 12 months of history and spending more than 5,000
+	2. Regular: Customers with at least 12 months of history but spending 5,000 or less
+	3. New: Customers with a lifespan less than 12 months

+## Steps:
-  1. Exploratory data analysis
+  1. Exploratory Data Analysis (ED)
-  2. Advanced analytics Project
+  2. Customer Segmentation Analysis
+  3. Customer Retention Analysis

+Tools used: SQL, Excel

+## Key Insights & Recommendations
+1. Insight: 20% of Regular customers are near the VIP threshold.
+Recommendation: Loyalty reward which offers 15-20% discount on an ugraded version of a bike the customer has already purchased.
+The business could do a family bundle deal for bikes to increase the order value and spending
+2. Insight: Looking at the Month-on-Month VIP performance, sales are highest during summer months.
+Recommendation: To ensure sales are kept this way, I recommend offering premium service including exclusive access to new bikes and fast delivery option

+## File Structure
-The sql files numbered from 01 to 06 form the exploratory data analysis.
+Exploratory Data Analysis SQL files are numbered from 01 to 05 and are labelled with 'EDA'.
+For example, 01_EDA_Database_Exploration.
-The sql files numbered from 07 to 13 form the advanced analytics.
-The sql files numbered 14.0 to 14.2 form the analytics that solves a business problem.
+Customer Segmentation Analysis is the file numbered 06.
+Customer Retention Analysis is files numbered 07 and 08.

+There is also a Customer Report and Product Report in which I created 2 views
+___________
-This was completed as part of Udemy's SQL Mastery for Data Analytics and Business Intelligence course
+This project is a combination of what I completed as part of Udemy's "SQL Mastery for Data Analytics and Business Intelligence" course and my own ideas.
+I gave the project a business problem and business context.